eurohat1984/FractalEurope/india.md

     * Omitting use of the the *Ji* (जी) honorific (as in *Modi Ji*) has become a sign in itself of disrespect.
 Even critics feel pressured to use it!
 Rahul Gandhi was rarely referred to as *Gandhi Ji* (that title is reserved for his namesake, Mahatma Gandhi).
     * Modi's image is widespread, reminiscent of Mao, on train seats, billboards, government brochures

-# Conclusions
+# Recommendations
 1. **India needs regular changes of the governing party**
    * This limits how much one party from entrench itself
    * I emphasise this as being particularly important because of the status of government suppression in media and the judiciary
    * Even if the two major parties both have problems, a regular changeover can help prevent and overturn concerning developments, even if just to overturn them in the favour of the other party
    * This need could be relaxed if the governing party starts acting responsibly.
 Read freer media, stronger institutions and separation of powers (e.g. judicial, and also for the central bank)

 2. **Decentralisation of Power**
    * Deal with things as locally as possible (Switzerland style)
    * This limits the power of any one person or group at the top
-* It also helps to allow for local diversity of preferences
+   * It also allows for local diversity of preferences

 3. **Term Limits**
    * Same as point 1) but this can be hardcoded in the rules